Get Involved in the Heights Chamber.

 - To ensure balanced assignments, we limit the size of the Committee to match the average current flow of new memberships.

 Governmental Affairs Committee: Has as its goal the building of rapport and on-going relationships with city, county and state elected governmental representatives.
 Results will allow members to stay abreast of critical business issues, monitor voting records and understand the candidates and elected official’s positions.
-Chair – Jerry Gann.
+Chair – Sara Armstrong.

-Heights Young Professionals (HYP): Recognizing the need for an organization dedicated to young professionals, the Chamber organized and introduced the Heights Young Professional Organization.
+Heights Young Professionals (HYP): Recognizing the need for an organization dedicated to young professionals, the Chamber organized and introduced the Heights Young Professional organization.
 This is a new forum for the mid-twenties to late thirties age group who are interested in building their professional skills and networking in a business and social environment.
-Chair – Kathryn Hodge.
+Chair-Natalie Coyle

-Membership Committee: Follows up with prospects identified by the membership and others to encourage organizations to join the Chamber.
+New Membership Committee: Follows up with prospects identified by the membership and others to encourage organizations to join the Chamber.
 Involvement in this committee also offers high visibility to prospective and new members.
-Chair – Larry Bell
+Chair – Jack VanPelt

-- Government Affairs Luncheon: Keynoted by a high profile elected official this event also includes representatives from various agencies of local government to answer our members questions.
+- Gateway to Government Luncheon – Keynoted by a high profile elected official, this event also includes representatives from various agencies of local government to answer our members’ questions.